-More males were diagnosed compared to females in 2013 (15 males to 1 female), compared with year 2012 (9 males to 1 female).
-The majority of new diagnosis (94%) in Vancouver continued to be in males.
+More males were diagnosed compared to females in the first half year of 2014 (15 males to 1 female).
+The majority of new diagnoses (94%) in Vancouver continue to be among males.
 Rest of VCH:

 Due to the very small number of females diagnosed with HIV in rest of VCH residents, no stable trend in proportion is observed, and this should be interpreted with caution.